jshun/ppopp20-ae/README.md

 with 1TB of RAM.
 We use 'numactl -i all' for parallel experiments for better performance.

-First, install a version of g++ with support for Cilk Plus (g++ version 5.4.0 or later) on a Linux machine.
+First, install a compiler version with support for Cilk Plus (g++ version 5.4.0 or later or Tapir/LLVM) on a Linux machine.
 If using an AWS EC2 instance with RedHat OS, the following instructions can be used to easily install g++ with Cilk Plus: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/compile-software.html.
+A docker image containing the g++ cilk compiler can be found here: https://hub.docker.com/r/jonniesweb/cilkplus.
+Instructions for installing the Tapir/LLVM compiler are available here: http://cilk.mit.edu/.

 Install [numactl](https://linux.die.net/man/8/numactl), which is used in the parallel experiments.